silverbulletmd/silverbullet/website/Page Picker.md

 * `Enter`: selects the highlighted page from the list and navigate there.
 If that page is marked with “Create page” it will create that page.
 * `Shift-Enter`: navigate to the page entered in as the filter phrase.
 * `Space`: with an empty filter phrase will attempt to do something intelligent:
-  * If the currently opened page is nested in a [[Folders|folder]], it will auto complete the current folder name in its place.
+  * If the currently opened page is nested in a [[Folder|folder]], it will auto complete the current folder name in its place.
   * If the currently opened page name starts with an emoji, it will complete that emoji in its place.
   * Otherwise, it will complete the full page name of the currently open page.
 * `ArrowUp`/`ArrowDown`: move up and down the highlighted page list